TheTeaCat/lastfm-tag-cloud/README.md

 Initially, the sample of artists (up to the size and of the time period you specify) is iterated through.
 For each artist, their top tags are fetched, using [artist.getTopTags](https://www.last.fm/api/show/artist.getTopTags).

-Each tag in the response has a `count` for that artist, and each tag has a `library_total` metric initialised at `0` that is global over all artists.
+Each tag in the response has a `count` for that artist.

-This `count` doesn't seem to be documented anywhere.
+>**Note:** This `count` doesn't seem to be documented anywhere.
 They cap out at 100, so I am working under the assumption that they're a kind of confidence % as to how apropriate that tag is for that artist.

+For each tag on the artist, if I have not seen it before, I initialise a `library_total` metric for that tag with an initial value of `0`.

-For each tag on the artist, the product of `the tag's score on that artist` and `the user's scrobbles of that artist` is added to the tag's `library_total` metric.
+The product of `the tag's score on that artist` and `the user's scrobbles of that artist` is then added to that tag's `library_total` metric.

 Once all of the artists are iterated through, the tags are pruned to the top 100 by this `library_total` metric.
-This is done to avoid hitting rate limits on the last.fm API.
+This is done to avoid hitting rate limits on the last.fm API in the next step, where I have to call [tag.getInfo](https://www.last.fm/api/show/tag.getInfo) for every tag.

-They are then scored, which will determine their size.

-Behold, the relevant code [[source](https://github.com/TheTeaCat/lastfm-tag-cloud/blob/master/src/assets/js/Generator.js)]:
+Each of these 100 tags is then scored as per the following code snippet [[source](https://github.com/TheTeaCat/lastfm-tag-cloud/blob/master/src/assets/js/Generator.js)]:

 ```javascript
 score_tags(){